 10. Portable Car Battery Charger

-A dead car battery is a simple fix, but it isn’t quick when you’re without jumper cables.
-Portable battery chargers (Amazon) are a great alternative to traditional jumper cables because they don’t require you to use another vehicle’s battery.
-Portable chargers are small, powerful, and inexpensive.
+No car emergency kit is complete without jumper cables or a portable battery charger.
+These dead battery chargers are a great alternative to traditional jumper cables because they don’t require you to use another vehicle’s battery.
+Portable jump starters or chargers are small, powerful, and inexpensive.
 Some even come with accessories like USB ports so you can charge your mobile devices.

 A bit of forethought can go a long way toward helping your family enjoy a safe summer excursion.
 Stock your car with these safety necessities and hit the road well prepared this summer.